arm/infra-landing-tools/region_statistics/README.md

-# SPE Region and Java Code Region Mapping Tools
+# Code Region Statistics and Java Code Region Mapping Tools

+spe-region.py and region_map.py are two separate tools.

+---

 ## spe-region.py

 Performs statistics on region info from perf SPE data:
 - Calculate code heat for each region
 - Calculate branch jump relations between regions

+If you find active region count is much larger than region buffer count of your Arm CPU model, and the touch ratio are really low, PGO/AutoFDO may help in performance improvement.

 ### How to run